AlibabaCloudDocs/ecs/intl.en-US/Instance/Manage instances/Configure time/Configure chrony for Linux instances (Alibaba Cloud Linux 2).md

 ## Modify the time zone of a Linux instance

 1. Connect to the instance.
-For more information,see [Connect to a Linux instance by using VNC](/intl.en-US/Instance/Connect to instances/Connect to Linux instances/Connect to a Linux instance by using VNC.md).
+For more information,see [Connect to a Linux instance by using password authentication](/intl.en-US/Instance/Connect to instances/Connect to an instance by using VNC/Connect to a Linux instance by using password authentication.md).

 2. Run the following command to view the time zone list: